yannxou/RefaceCPLiveControl/README.md

 2. Place the remote script folder called `RefaceCP` (the folder you found this README.md in) into the `Remote Scripts` from previous step.

-You can also do this automatically with the `make install` command after setting the correct Live installation path in the `Makefile`.
+This can also be done automatically with the `make install` command.

 ## Controls